takuya-motoshima/nodejs-shared/README.md

 # nodejs-shared
 This is a shared module of node.js.
+Click [here](CHANGELOG.md) to see the change log.

 - [nodejs-shared](#nodejs-shared)
     - [Installation](#installation)